- Ethics and Compliance Office

-On an annual basis, the institution must report on the quality of teacher preparation and other information using the institutional report card prescribed by the Department of Education.
+On an annual basis, the institution must report on the quality of teacher preparation and other information using the institutional report card prescribed by the U.S. Department of Education.
 The report card must also be posted on the institution's website.
 An institution must submit its report to the state by April 30.
-The state submits report to the Department of Education by October 31.
+The state submits report to the U.S. Department of Education by October 31.

 A public university that has established a Bridge Program shall, on or before Sept.
 1, publish on its website and make available to the public a report for the previous fiscal year containing all of the following: